2011B4A7584P/Udacity/Data_Engineer/Intro_to_Python_Programming/Notes.md

 			running the try block

 	+	**finally**:
-		+	**Before Python leaves this try statement, it will run the code in this finally block under any conditions, even if it's ending the program**
+		+	**Before Python leaves the entire exception flow(try-except-else-finally), it will run the code in this finally block under any conditions, even if it's ending the program**
 		+	For example if Python ran into an error while running code in the except or else block, this finally block will still be executed before stopping the program